Creative Boom marks a decade of supporting the creative community

 Abbey Lossing, Anthony Burrill, Hey Studio, Craig&Karl and Rob Lowe of Supermundane are amongst the international line-up for ‘Creative Boom X’ to mark 10 years of the online magazine celebrating, inspiring and supporting the creative industries.

 Their artworks will be revealed at a launch party in Manchester on Thursday 5 September before going on sale online the following day.
 All profits will go to the British Heart Foundation.

 Launched on 24 July 2009, Creative Boom began as a side venture, but today attracts over 700,000 readers each month.
 What began as a hobby soon became an established online resource for creative people everywhere.
-Our tips and inspiration articles have proved especially popular with graduates and freelancers, not just in the UK but all over the world.
+My tips and inspiration articles have proved especially popular with graduates and freelancers, not just in the UK but all over the world.
 It’s wonderful to see how it’s grown.

 The full line-up of artists for Creative Boom X includes Abbey Lossing, Anna Parini, Anthony Burrill, Araki Koman, Craig&Karl, David Sedgwick of StudioDBD, Lisa Congdon, Stan Chow, Rob Lowe of Supermundane, and Verònica Fuerte of Hey Studio.

 Each of the 10 responded to the brief of “Celebrating 10 years of Creative Boom – A decade of love and support for the creative industries”.
 Their interpretations will be revealed on Thursday 5 September at a ticketed event in Manchester – venue and details to be unveiled in August.

 These are people I feel represent the spirit of Creative Boom, those I’ve previously featured and ones I greatly admire.
 I can’t wait to see what they’ve come up with and share their unique poster designs when we celebrate our birthday this September.